jmswaney/thesis/source/12_chapter_3.md

 Tyrosine Hydroxylase and Tryptophan Hydroxylase 2 which are cell-type-specific markers for dopaminergic and serotonergic neurons, respectively, that are not generally known to overlap.
-In the case of NPY and SST, we mapped NPY+/SST-, NPY-/SST+, and NPY+/SST+ cells (Fig. 3 d-f).
-We found the highest density of NPY+ cells at layer 2 or 3 of the cerebral cortices (Fig. 3c), whereas SST+ cells showed the highest density at layer 4 or 5 in majority of the cortices [@Rudy2011] (Fig. 3c) Interestingly, the highest density of cells that were co-positive for NPY and SST was seen in layer 5 or 6 (Fig. 3f).
+In the case of NPY and SST, we mapped NPY+/SST-, NPY-/SST+, and NPY+/SST+ cells (Fig. \ref{fig3-3}d-f).
+We found the highest density of NPY+ cells at layer 2 or 3 of the cerebral cortices (Fig.
+\ref{fig3-3}c), whereas SST+ cells showed the highest density at layer 4 or 5 in majority of the cortices [@Rudy2011] (Fig. \ref{fig3-3}c) Interestingly, the highest density of cells that were co-positive for NPY and SST was seen in layer 5 or 6 (Fig. \ref{fig3-3}f).
 In a brain-wide average, 16 ± 4% of NPY and 7 ± 5% of SST-expressing cortical cells were identified NPY+ / SST+ co-positive.
 In the case of TH and TPH2, we checked every TH+ and TPH2+ cells detected throughout the brain hemisphere and found that no cells were positive for both markers.

 Finally, in addition to labeling cell-type defining proteins, brain-wide labeling of Immediate Early Genes (IEGs) such as c-Fos has been demonstrated as a powerful proxy for measuring neuronal activation [@Renier2016; @Kim2015a].
-We stained the brain of a mouse that experienced contextual fear conditioning 90 minutes before sacrifice with anti-cFos antibody and mapped its distribution (Fig. 3g-i).
+We stained the brain of a mouse that experienced contextual fear conditioning 90 minutes before sacrifice with anti-cFos antibody and mapped its distribution (Fig. \ref{fig3-3}g-i).
 Examination of the dataset showed robust anti-c-Fos signal in hippocampus and amygdala areas, which are known to show increased activity upon contextual fear conditioning [@Cho2017].
 Combined, these results suggest that eFLASH-mediated immunolabeling can facilitate brain-wide quantification of protein expression at a cellular level in a high throughput and flexible manner.

 ### Brain-wide comparison of genetic and protein-based cell type labeling